 Dividing property during a separation or divorce can be a challenging and emotionally charged process.
-To shed light on this complex issue, we talked to Amanda Donovan, Director at Haigh Lyon Lawyers, who heads up their family law team.
-Amanda shares her top five tips for navigating the division of property in a divorce.
+We talked to Amanda Donovan, Director at Haigh Lyon Lawyers, who shares her top five tips for navigating the division of property in a divorce.

 Seek a Specialist Lawyer